 The pharmaceutical research complex is named in the honour of Leonard Samuel Skaggs, who along with his family’s ALSAM Foundation, contributed about $50m towards the new research centre, in 2007.

-Construction of the facility was started in August 2009.
-It is scheduled for completion in May 2013.
-The project is estimated to cost $69m.
+Construction of the facility was started in August 2009 and concluded in April 2013.
+The project cost more than $75m.

 Recognition from National Institutes of Health (NIH)

 The Utah College of Pharmacy has been ranked among the top four institutes in the US by the National Institutes of Health (NIH).
 It is also the second best in pharmaceutical research productivity (only behind the University of California) and received $23m from the NIH in 2011.

 The institute has so far screened 30,000 epilepsy compounds leading to the development of 11 new medications for the disease through the Anticonvulsant Drug Development Program.
 The college also provides research on new medication and drug delivery systems.

 The new facility has been a long delayed plan of the University of Utah to provide additional state-of-the-art wet and dry research laboratories for the College of Pharmacy.